deegha/mock-user/README.md

 ### How to set up
 - Clone the reposioty
 - `npm install` to install the dependancies
+- `npm start` to start the dev server
-- note : if you got an error regarding "node-sass-chokidar" please install this from npm `npm install --save node-sass-chokidar`
+- note : if you got an error regarding "node-sass-chokidar" please install this from npm `npm install --save node-sass-chokidar` and then start the dev server

 ### Special notes
 - API does not return an id to the user, so i didnt call view user endpoint, i took the data from the data store and filtered with the email, hope this is fine with you.